Quantum Computing Foundations: The Theory Behind QRL

 6. Basis Transformation → Built-In

-# QPL automatically applies U† when you specify basis in QuantumQuestion
+# QRL automatically applies U† when you specify basis in QuantumQuestion

 # You don't write the matrix multiplication—it's in the semantics